websdotcom/Stepwise/README.md

 # Stepwise

-*NOTE:* Stepwise 2.0, the Swift 2 overhaul, is still in beta and may change.
-Please open an [issue](https://github.com/websdotcom/Stepwise/issues) if you have questions or suggestions on how the 2.0 API should look/work.

 Stepwise is a Swift framework for executing a series of steps asynchronously.
 Steps are just closures that take an input and return an output.
 Outputs are passed as inputs to the next step in the chain.
 A chain of steps is cancelable and handles errors.
 Here's a totally contrived example of steps to fetch an image from the Internet and shrink it by half:

 ```swift